wulfderay/Tachyon-Tools/README.md

 This repository explores the file formats used in TTF.
 My hope is that these tools can be used to mod this venerable game and give it the second life that it deserves!

-Currently, there are two sets of tools available:
+These are the tools currently available:

 ## CBINTool